The Giving Account

 A donor-advised fund can also be more attractive than a private family foundation when you make the comparison because your charitable deductions are greater.
 With a donor-advised fund, your contribution is eligible for an immediate tax deduction in the current tax year.
 The deduction for contributing to a donor-advised fund can be up to 60 percent of adjusted gross income for cash and 30 percent of adjusted gross income for long-term publicly traded appreciated securities.
 That compares with a deduction limit of 30 percent and 20 percent, respectively, for a private foundation.
 There is also no tax on investment income when you use a donor-advised fund.
 Although private foundations are exempt from federal income tax, their investment income is subject to an excise tax of 1 to 2 percent.

 It is increasingly common for families to transition an existing private foundation into a donor-advised fund with assistance from legal and tax advisors.
 A donor-advised fund can also be an option for those who wish to create a family-giving tradition, but may not have the assets needed to establish a private foundation.
-A donor-advised fund can be opened with a minimum of $5,000.

 As you explore setting up your family foundation or other giving vehicle, it can be helpful to discuss these questions with your family or other experts: